 The "Next" button in the file selection window will be inactive until the input message has been provided.
 If no specification is provided, CSV output will be disabled.
-In the next window, the following common options can be set:
+In the next window, the following input and outfile file format and encoding rule options can be set: